04 Apr An Ode to Mexican Bathrooms

 A young boy collects our coins as we take turns in the rotted outhouses.
 The door doesn’t latch, so it must be held shut by the bottom of the decayed and rotted wood planks.
 There is no toilet seat and the porcelain is stained black and brown.
 A light coat of red dirt covers everything.
 It’s a balancing act trying to hold yourself and the door.
 There is no light except for the streams of sun that make their way through the cracks and holes in the wood.
 The corrugated roof creates small holes for the heat to escape; a strategy that sounds better than it works.
 The air in the stall is thick, hot, and muggy.
 The toilet is not attached to the ground.
 It leans a little to the left, there is no water in the tank, and it rocks slightly.
 The floor is dirt, gravel, and small bits of garbage.
 Mosquitos and gnats buzz in the shadows.

 We are four curious and intrepid individuals traveling the beautiful back roads of Mexico.
-Four people that have been eating questionable roadside food from front porches and rolling carts.
+Four people repeatedly eating questionable roadside food from front porches and rolling carts.
 Four people drinking coffee, beer, and tequila.
 Bathroom breaks have become a frequent ritual during our days on the road.
 We learned very quickly that bathroom in the back country of the Mexican desert really only equates to a semi-upright and stained toilet.
 What it does not mean is convenience, comfort, or relief.
 It’s a humbling experience when you are forced to walk into the toilet sauna, paperless, and regretting last night’s street tacos and Negra Modelo.
-Let me tell you, it only takes one round of restroom roulette before you buy your own roll of toilet paper.
+I can say with certainty, it only takes one round of restroom roulette before you buy your own roll of toilet paper.

 We quickly fell into a routine each time we stopped.
 Stretch, remind each other to lock our doors and roll up our windows, take a minute to admire the landscape, exchange the obligatory remarks on the size and beauty of the mountains.
 Then I pull a roll of convince store toilet paper out of my backpack and tear off a handful for each person.
 I’m forced to ration in these situations, an awkward but necessary duty.
 Then, almost on queue, someone else from our group would hand each of us five pesos.
 We would walk to the outhouses with our wad of paper and necessary sense of adventure.
 Sometimes, the facilities would be comically dangling off the edge of a cliff and other times they would be down a dirt path behind a small home.
 Stray dogs, small children, and fresh tortillas are always nearby.
 The bathrooms themselves became a novel attraction along our route.
 Each one with a personality.
 Each one teaching us a new lesson in survival and tightening the bond of road side baño survivors.